Advertiser Disclosure

 Final Thoughts

-Limiting the number of flights at AMS has the potential to not only reduce the number of options for travelers heading to Europe but could also increase fares in the long term.
-KLM and other airlines are vehemently opposed to the restrictions, and the effect on flyers may be seen as soon as 2024.
-However, this is likely not the last of the legal battle.
+Limiting the number of flights at AMS has the potential to not only reduce the number of options for travelers heading to Europe and beyond but could also increase fares in the long term.
+KLM and other airlines are vehemently opposed to the restrictions, and the effect on flyers will be felt as soon as 2024.
+However, this is likely not the last of the legal battles surrounding this controversial policy.

 About Chris Dong